LuisAlbertoVM/Robot_Visualization/README.md

 \end{bmatrix}
 $$

+Observe that the we can improve the matrix multiplication making this multiplication:

-The initial point of the first servo is:
+To start we define the initial point $x=0$, $y=0$, $z=0$ and the initial point of the first servo is:

 $$
 \begin{bmatrix}